 Dental schools require the DAT for admission.
 The test consists of four distinct areas; Survey of Natural Sciences (Biology, Gen Chem, and Organic Chem), Perceptual Ability, Reading Comprehension and Quantitative Reasoning.
 A score of 20 and above is considered competitive.
 Students should strive for at least an 18 or higher on the Academic Average and Total Science portions of the test with no significantly lower score in a single area.
 We encourage you to make your first attempt between April and May of your application year.
 This test is self-scheduled and offered throughout the year at various testing centers.
-The results are immediate.
+The unofficial results are immediate, with verified scores reported in 3-4 weeks.
+The DAT can be taken up to 3 times.
 A 90-day window is required between testing attempts and students must submit a new application and fee for each re-examination.
 Check the American Dental Association > Dental Admission Test website frequently for up-to-date information.

 Medical College Admission Test (MCAT):

 Both allopathic (MD) and osteopathic (DO) programs as well as most Podiatry (DPM) programs require the MCAT.
-Scores which are more than five years old are generally not accepted and a student is allowed to take the exam a maximum of three times during a year.
-As a general rule, students should strive for a combined score of 30 without a significantly lower score in any one subject area (10/10/10 – Biol Sci/Physical Sci/Verbal Reasoning).
+Free study resources are available at KhanAcademy.org.
+Scores which are more than five years old are generally not accepted.
+The average MCAT score for students admitted to an MD program in 2017 is 510.
+The average MCAT score for students admitted to a DO program in 2017 is 504.
 The test is offered between Jan – Sept each year and students are encouraged to make their first attempt by April of the year they plan to apply.
-You may not be registered for more than one test at a time and application windows typically open ~120 days prior to the test date.
+You may not be registered for more than one test at a time and sign-ups to take the MCAT typically open ~120 days prior to the test date.
 Test results are received in approximately 4 weeks.
+Our office strongly recommends you have an MCAT score that is competitive by the opening date of the Centralized Application Service.
+If you plan to take the MCAT for the first time or re-take the MCAT AFTER this date, our office highly recommends applying in a later application cycle.
 Check the Medical College Admission Test [MCAT] website frequently for up-to-date information.

 Optometry Admission Test (OAT):

 The OAT is the required test for optometry school — each school sets their own standards for admission review.
 The test consists of four parts; Survey of Natural Sciences (Biology, Gen Chem, and Organic Chem), Reading Comprehension, Physics, and Quantitative Reasoning.
 Generally a score of 320 to 340 or better is considered competitive as the median is 300 and represents the 40-52 percentile.
 Students are allowed to take the OAT an unlimited number of times but should allow 90-days between testing dates.
-Like the DAT, this test is self-scheduled and the results are immediate.
+The unofficial results are immediate, with verified scores reported in 3-4 weeks.
 Check the Association of Schools and Colleges of Optometry [ASCO] > OAT website frequently for up-to-date information.